DolpheusLabs/student-test/LectureNotes.md

 	AWS CodeCommit/CodeBuild/CodePipeline

 o	Since we’re all here to get to the Cloud safely, we’re going to use Terraform today.
 Specifically, we’ll use something very similar to what we have at work, since toady we’ll be using GitHub (in place of BitBucket), Jenkins, and Terraform Community.
 Secrets we won’t talk about.
 They’re secret.

+Quick note on GitHub: You're welcome to use GitHub Desktop, but realize that we don't have something like that internally, and it doesn't look like we will soon.
+I'd suggest not using it for this unless you're already really comfortable with git.
+That said, it would be helpful if at least one person on your team has some sort of client, whether that be GitHub Desktop, a terminal window, etc.

 Recall that Terraform is a bootstrap tool - it's not a CI or CD tool in and of itself, or a configuration management tool -- these would be more like your git repo, Jenkins, and Ansible, respectively.
 Terraform simply creates resources as they are declared in a file, or as we'll cover more today, a set of files.
 It's generally pretty vendor neutral, and that's why it's so darn popular.
 - AWS = CloudFormation Templates